Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Refactor BubblesService with a method addOrUpdateBubbleToCache to have bubbles in cache.
 -   Add method ChannelsService::subscribeToChannelById to Subscribe to a channel using its id
 -   Add method ChannelsService::updateChannel to Update a channel
+-   Fix new conversation in a Bubble event

 ### SDK for Node.JS 1.55 - April 2019